flashy85/AirplaneGame/README.md

 # FlugzeugSpiel
-Game to learn about controller theory
+Game to learn about control theory